Meatpacking plants are repeat offenders of child exploitation- FreedomUnited.org

 “These findings illustrate Seaboard Triumph Foods’ history of children working illegally in their Sioux City facility since at least September 2019.
 Despite changing sanitation contractors, children continued to work in dangerous occupations at this facility.”

-The investigation revealed that Fayette Janitorial Services, which took over Seaboard’s sanitation contract in 2023, rehired some of the same children previously employed by Qvest.
+Fayette Janitorial Services took over Seaboard’s sanitation in 2023 and rehired some of the same children previously employed by Qvest.
 Fayette also employed 15 minors, some as young as 13, at a Perdue Farms facility in Virginia, where a 14-year-old suffered severe injuries.

 Migrant children most at risk